-Building computer systems that remain safe, dependable, and useful in the real world
+Building computer systems that stay safe and dependable in the real world

-This site summarizes the research goals, major themes, publications, software, and academic activities behind that work.
+This site collects the research themes, publications, software, and academic activities behind that work.

 Embedded platforms, IoT devices, mobility and connected services

-Software-defined vehicles, fuzzing, and System of Systems resilience
+Software-defined vehicles (SDVs), fuzzing, and resilience of Systems of Systems (SoS)

-Connect design-time assurance with explanation and improvement in operation
+Connecting design-time assurance with explanation and improvement during operation

-Recent invited talks and articles have focused on automotive dependability, risk management, embedded security, and governance for large socio-technical services.
+Recent invited talks and articles focus on automotive dependability, risk management, embedded security, and governance for large socio-technical services.

-The work does not stop at design-time verification.
-It also studies how systems can be explained, updated, and kept dependable after deployment.
+Research does not stop at design-time verification — the same systems must be explained, updated, and kept dependable long after deployment.

 Read more